staticallyio/statically-wp/readme.txt

 == Description ==

 Statically is a Content Delivery Network (CDN) that is optimized for all types of websites and static assets.
-The service allows you to minify CSS or JavaScript files, optimize and add transformation capabilities to images, so you can resize, crop, adjust quality, and even more.
+The service allows you to minify CSS and JavaScript files, optimize and add transformation capabilities to images, so you can resize, crop, adjust quality, and even more.

-It can be an all-in-one solution for static asset delivery, while using WordPress to manage your content, Statically optimizes all files.
+It can be an all-in-one solution for static asset delivery, while using WordPress to manage your content, Statically optimizes all your files.

 [**Statically**](https://statically.io/)